pam-/mappetizer/README.md

 #Mappetizer
 ===========

-Overview
+##GA WDI DC August 2014, Project 2

-This application was built in October 2014 to exercise newly aquired skills in ruby, ruby on rails, and javascript.
-Four members of the second cohort of Web Development Immersive Students at the General Assembly Washington, D.C. worked on this project: Pam Assogba, Wade Buckland, Martin Johnson, and Lisa Snider.
-It was completed as part of a 4-day sprint modeling the agile software development processes.
+##Overview

-The the purpose of the application is to enable friends to better coordinate group outings by listing potential events to attend depending on a chosen city and date range.
+**Mappetize** is a social app that enables friends to more effectively plan group outings.
+Four students of the August cohort of Web Development Immersive at General Assembly's Washington, D.C. campus developed the application: Pam Assogba, Wade Buckland, Martin Johnson, and Lisa Snider.
+The team built the app from the ground up during a 4-day sprint modeling the agile software development process.

-Sample user stories completed were:
+User stories completed were:
 - As a guest, I can visit a homepage that links to sign-in and sign-up pages.
 - As a user, I can sign-in to my account.
 - As a guest, I can sign-up for an account.